 Like many other fruits, pineapple is made up of several different compounds.
 One of these is the enzyme actinidin.
 This enzyme causes allergies in many humans and can have the same effect on felines.
 They can exhibit allergy symptoms from ingesting too much of it.
 As we mentioned previously, the leaves also contain substances that can trigger allergies and skin discomfort in kitties.

 Though pineapple is soft, it is quite fibrous.
 In some parts, it can be tough to chew through.
 This can quickly become a choking hazard for pets, so only tiny pieces of fresh, ripe produce, never the rind or stalk-like center, should be fed to a pet.

 What Happens If My Cat Eats Pineapple?

 It is best only to feed a kitty fresh, sliced fruit that is cut into small pieces.
 Fluffers should only be fed produce under close supervision from their humans.
 Never feed a feline any canned or dried product or artificially flavored product.
-They should only ever eat fresh fruit by itself.
-It should never be fed to fur babies as part of baked goods, yogurt, pie, or other sweet treat made for humans.
+They should only ever eat fresh fruit. without other ingredients.
+It should never be fed to cats as part of baked goods, yogurt, pie, or other sweet treat made for humans.

 Feline Diet Basics

 Remember, feeding a kitty is a big responsibility.
 Owners want their purr babies to be healthy.
 It is common to wonder if cats can eat human foods like steak, vegetables, and even sweets.
-Pet parents should always keep in mind that animals are different than humans, and even if they can eat some of our foods, they should never eat food prepared for human consumption.
+Pet parents should always remember that animals are different than humans, and even if they can eat some of our foods, they should never eat food prepared for human consumption.
 We add a lot of flavorings and ingredients like onion and garlic for flavor.
 These and other additives are poisonous to cats.
-Always discuss nutritional concerns with your vet, and never feed a cat human meals instead of cat food.
+Always discuss nutritional concerns with your vet.
+Never feed a cat human meals instead of cat food.